Birthgap — global fertility and the timing of parenthood

 Global average (2024): 39.1% · European average (2024): 37.9%

-The Birthgap Retirement Indicator (BRI) for Luxembourg stands at 29.5% in 2024, representing a decrease of 3.5 percentage points from the previous year.
-Over the past five years, the BRI has shown a downward trend, averaging 30.8% from 2020 to 2024.
-When compared to the 2000s average of 19.2%, the current figure is approximately 10.2 percentage points higher.
-In a global context, Luxembourg holds the 22nd position out of 35 countries, while within Europe it ranks 19th among 30 countries.
+The Birthgap Retirement Indicator (BRI) for Luxembourg stands at 29.5% in 2024, marking a decrease of 3.5 percentage points from 2023.
+Over the past five years, the BRI has shown a downward trend, averaging 30.8% between 2020 and 2024.
+Compared to the 2000s average of 19.2%, the current level is approximately 10.2 percentage points higher.
+Luxembourg holds the 22nd position out of 35 countries worldwide and ranks 19th out of 30 within Europe.

 Birthgap Retirement Indicator (BRI) over the decades